-Ben “Yahtzee” Croshaw described the “Cock-Up Cascade” as a series of unbroken bad decisions that is bad in theory and only worse in practice.
+Ben “Yahtzee” Croshaw described the “Cock-Up Cascade” as a series of unbroken bad decisions that are bad in theory and only worse in practice.

 Adam Savage from Mythbusters once said, “Calm people live.
 Tense people die.“

-Well, this Adam got real tense.
+Well, this Adam got really tense.
 He panicked.
 Badly.

 Being a dungeon master, Adam was used to controlling the situation.
 So Adam tried to control it.
-He did an interview with a well known YouTuber, JP.
-JP sponsored his Adam’s content.
+He did an interview with a well-known YouTuber, JP.
+JP sponsored Adam’s content.
 JP also posted it on his channel.